dudetracey/66DaysOfData/README.md

 ## Day 57
 Ran through another example of a chorpleth map from plotly.
 I'll be trying some exercises on my own tomorrow.

+## Day 58
+I built some plots on my own today with choropleths.
+Feels really rewarding to see the data fill out the maps!